petercr/motion-time/README.md

 In addition to `react-scripts` this project also uses [Framer Motion](https://www.framer.com/motion).

+If you want to go straight to the [Framer Motion Docs, click here.](https://www.framer.com/api/motion/)

 ## Available Scripts

 In the project directory, you can run: